MICHEL MARTIN, HOST:

 MARTIN: Well, Danielle, can I ask you this though?
-Particularly when you're at this stage when you're building your career, do you think there's something inherently satisfying in looking at a closet full of clothes?
-Because it kind of says to you I've made it.
+Particularly when you're at the stage when you're building your career, do you think there's something inherently satisfying in looking at a closet full of clothes?
+Because it kind of says to you, I've made it.

 BLANKE: Well, can you give it away?
-I mean can you give it to somebody who could wear it right this minute?
+I mean couldn't you give it to somebody who could wear it right this minute?

 BELTON: Oh, most definitely.

 MARTIN: Well, OK.
 We're going to get to that in a minute.
-But Robin, I still want to get into, because you spent a lot of time in Europe going to the shows.
+But Robin, I still want to get into, because you spend a lot of time in Europe going to the shows.

 MARTIN: Do you feel that there is a fundamentally different kind of attitude in the United States versus some other countries?
 And the reason I'm asking that is a lot of these retailers are transnational.
 I mean they operate in both countries.
 Do you think that we have a different feeling about stuff in the U.S. than maybe people in other countries do?

 MARTIN: We're talking with our Beauty Shop roundtable about clearing out the unworn clutter, clothes and other clutter in our lives.
-So Gayle, obviously you wrote your book.
+So, Gail, obviously you wrote your book.
 We talked about it previously on the program, "Throw Out 50 Things: Clear the Clutter, Find Your Life."
 You wrote that for a reason.
 Why do you think that's so important to throw out 50 things?

 BLANKE: I think, well, number one, 50 is a good number because if you go around, you can go into your medicine chest, you can go into that drawer in the kitchen, certainly into your closet, you can go just about anywhere, and if you just start throwing stuff out or giving it away, or recycling it, whatever, but once you hit 50 things, a mindset comes over you and you become the kind of person who edits her life, you know, edits out, clarifies your life.
 And boy, is that important right now.
 And it, you know, as we'll probably talk about, it leads you into the really good stuff - which is the emotional and mental clutter.

-MARTIN: Well, talk about that, Gayle.
+MARTIN: Well, talk about that, Gail.
 Why don't you just go right there?